 Third person PoV: “He rode the bicycle.”

 The point of view can change the tone of an entire piece.
-The most common points of view are third and first, or the habitual “He, she, they” and “I.” But every once in a while we’re tempted to reach for second person PoV, or “You,” to address readers.
+The most common points of view in literature are third and first, or the habitual “He, she, they” and “I.” But every once in a while we’re tempted to reach for second person, or “You,” to address readers.
 Consider the following examples:

 First person vs. second person:

-First person PoV: “Walking down the path, I came to a fork.
-No signs were telling me where to go, so I decided to take the path to the beach.”
+First-person point of view: “Walking down the path, I come to a fork.
+No signs are telling me where to go, so I decide to take the path to the beach.”

 Second person: “You asked him whether he really meant it when he told you he thought your sister resembled a vulgar manatee.”

 Third person: “Jen asked Adam if he really meant it when he said that he thought her sister resembled a vulgar manatee.”